Lee Mellor: Music

 As a musician, Mellor has been spotlighted and interviewed on CBC Radio, and in 2007 was voted among the top 10 singer-songwriters in Montreal.
-By the 2008 poll he had risen to No. 3 singer-songwriter in the city, behind Leonard Cohen and Rufus Wainwright.
+By the 2008 poll, he had risen to No. 3 singer-songwriter in the city, behind Leonard Cohen and Rufus Wainwright.

 Mellor's debut album Ghost Town Heart was released independently on August 18, 2007.
 He is known for coining the term "citygrass" to describe Montreal's emerging alternative country scene.

 In 2010, while working on his second album, Mellor also produced and played on Montreal singer-songwriter Roses's self-titled debut EP.
 A music video for "Suzy Blue Eyes" from his second album Lose was officially released on YouTube in early 2011.

-Lose, described by Mellor as an album he made "for himself," followed shortly after on April 30, 2011.
+Lose, described by Mellor as an album that he made "for himself", followed shortly afterwards on April 30, 2011.

-Mellor also produced Kristen Bussandri's "Diamonds to Dust" EP, released July 2011.
+Mellor also produced Kristen Bussandri's "Diamonds to Dust" EP, released in July 2011.